chrisemunt/mg-dbx-bdb/README.md

 ### v1.3.12 (13 May 2021)

 * Following on from v1.3.11: correct a fault that led to the following BDB error being returned when deleting records from the database: BDB0697 Write attempted on read-only cursor.

+### v1.3.12-a (14 May 2021)

+* This change represents an update to this document.
+We have added a link to a suite of documents about [Global Storage](https://github.com/robtweed/global_storage/blob/master/README.md) databases, the rationale for using them, and a study of the relative performance of various implementations.